Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 |HEIGHT GAIN / LOSS||700 feet of descent and ascent|

 This is another of our walks with a railway focus.
 Castlerock station is an ideal starting point and for citizens of Greater Belfast wishing to expand their knowledge of the NI railway network this is a way to escape the car and do the travel thing properly.
-Those on a tight budget will also appreciate the NIR ‘Rail-tracker’ Sunday roaming ticket – which at the time of writing (April 2018) costs £7.50 for an adult.
-If you insist on arriving by car I would suggest still starting from Castlerock, which will set you up well for the walk and has an excellent cafe close to the station.
+Those on a tight budget will also appreciate the NIR ‘Rail-tracker’ Sunday roaming ticket – which at the time of writing (February 2022) costs £8.00 for an adult.

 The grounds and buildings of Downhill Demesne are owned and maintained by the National Trust, which also provides parking and toilet facilities at the walled garden (see map).
 Admission fees are charged at several entrance points, although these are not active every day of the year.
 The area is generally ‘open’ dawn to dusk, but is not secured in any way – so you cannot get locked in!